What if you had a robot? What if your robot could deliver promotions to your customers and prospects whenever you want?

 Every single time you engage a potential new customer, you want to get them onto your email list.
 When you show them the value of being a subscriber on your list, they’ll be happy they joined.

-This means you’ve got to give the following people good reason to sign up:
+This means you’ve got to give the following people a good reason to sign up:

 - New customers (make signing up to your email list part of your new customer process)